 Once your ingredients are at the desired texture, boil this mixture in four times the ratio of water/broth to rice and reduce to a simmer.
 As the rice will be cooked for an extended period, adding extra liquid may be required.

-Reminder: Brown grains take longer to cook, so if you substitute for white rice, be careful not to overcook them as this can create a mushy texture.
+Reminder: whole grains take longer to cook, so if you substitute for white rice, be careful not to overcook them as this can create a mushy texture.

 Risotto & Creamy Recipes